Learn how to streamline your translation workflow -

 What if you want to edit that element in a single page?

-Override master elements
+Override parent elements

 To override a single element press Cmd + Shift on MacOS or Ctrl + Shift on Windows and click on the element.
 The margins of the element becomes a solid line instead of a dotted one.
 The element can be edit.